software-architecture-guild/software-architecture-guild.github.io/content/docs/competencies/modeling/architecture_frameworks/c4_model.md

 <br>
 Source: https://c4model.com/

+---

+### Context Diagram

-**Context Diagram:** Provides a high-level overview of the system and its interactions with external entities.
+Provides a high-level overview of the system and its interactions with external entities.
 This diagram sets the stage for understanding how the system fits into its broader environment.